All-About-Berlin/burgeramt-appointments/README.md

 If this tool helped you, [make a donation](https://allaboutberlin.com/donate).
 Building things for Berliners is my full time job.

+## What this tool does

+This tool looks for appointments on service.berlin.de every 3 minutes.
+When it finds an appointment, it makes a sound.
+It can be used as a command line tool, or as the backend for a [web-based tool](https://allaboutberlin.com/tools/appointment-finder).

+This tool can't book the appointment for you.
+It can't look for Ausländerbehörde appointments.
+These features will not be implemented.

 ## Setup

 ### 1. Install the script